 The cost of educating an ISI student exceeds our tuition amount by several thousand dollars.
 We supplement the difference for all families by relying on philanthropic support, including individual and corporate donors.
-The High School also participates in the Indiana Choice Scholarship Program, known widely as the "Voucher" program.
+The Upper School (grades 6 to 12) also participates in the Indiana Choice Scholarship Program, known widely as the "Voucher" program.
 More information about the Voucher program can be found at their website.
 For information on this or other merit scholarships, please review our Scholarships section below.

 ISI makes every effort to be as transparent as possible about the costs associated with an ISI education.
 Tuition & Fee Schedules are posted no later than January for the next school year, and families can also access a breakdown of additional costs, including fee based programs like child care, enrichment, athletics and exchange trips.

 We encourage the families of all applicants to carefully review tuition and fees and to evaluate their own ability to pay school costs for the coming year and in future years.
 If parents/guardians think they will need assistance with ISI tuition, they must apply at the time of admission.
 If the request for assistance is not made with a student's initial application for admission, consideration for financial aid will only be granted at a later date, including subsequent years, if the need is due to a significant, unexpected change in circumstances, for example, a job loss.

 Eligibility for financial aid is based on a family's demonstrated need - as determined by important factors such as family income, assets, family size, and tuition obligations for other dependent children.
 In order to determine the financial need of a family, ISI utilizes recommendations from Clarity, and requires financial documentation such as federal tax returns to be submitted annually.